mchalapuk/hyper-text-slider/README.md

 Hermes comes with:

- * configurable background and content transitions (and big transition library),
+ * configurable background and content transitions,
- * responsiveness (automatically adjusts it's layout to screen resolution),
  * extendability (adding new transtitions is very simple),
  * component-based approach (each feature can be enabled separately),
  * HTML/CSS programming interface (no JavaScript coding required).